Identifying drivers of energy resolution variation in multi-KID phonon-mediated detectors: KID Based Phonon Mediated Detectors

 \section{KID Based Phonon Mediated Detectors}

-Kinetic Inductance Detectors, as first proposed by Day et al. [1], are excellent devices to instrument rare-event search experiments due to their low energy threshold, inherent multiplexability, and straightforward cryogenic RF readout.
-Previous work by Moore et al. [2] has demonstrated how patterning 20 KID resonators on a 4~cm$^2$ Silicon substrate enabled both $\mathcal{O}$(100)~eV energy and sub-mm position reconstruction of external radiation incident on the detector.
-Interacting particles within the bulk produce an athermal phonon population, which propagate to the surface KID film and effect a change in the quasiparticle density of the superconducting material by breaking Cooper pairs.
-The subsequent modified non-linear kinetic inductance then modulates the RF transmission properties of the resonator and by measuring said transmission (and in conjunction with Mattis-Bardeen (M-B) theory) allows one to work back through the chain to figure out details of the original energy deposit.
-Subsequent work by Chang et al. [3] led to the fabrication of an 80-KID device on a 75~mm diameter $\times$ 1 mm thick Si substrate, as seen in Fig. \ref{fig:device}, operated at 60~mK in an Oxford Kelvinox 25 dilution refrigerator.
-This prototype detector couples all KIDs to a single 300~nm wide coplanar waveguide (CPW) Niobium ($\Delta=$1.5~meV superconducting gap) feedline.
-The capacitive and inductive elements are made of Aluminium ($\Delta=$200~$\mu$eV).
-The resonators are intentionally over-coupled, with the capacitive quality factor Q$_c$ smaller than the intrinsic quality factor $Q_i$ so as to allow recovery of the phonon rising edge information.
-All KIDs are nominally identical other than small changes in the inductor length to separate their resonant frequencies by O(MHz) in the 3.05\textendash3.45~GHz band.
-KID output is fed to a cryogenic HEMT amplifier with a 3~K noise temperature and data is finally acquired using an Ettus Research SDR.
-As designed the expected deposited energy resolution $\sigma_E$ of the detector is $<20$~eV across all KIDs.
+Recent dark matter detection community reports [1,2] stress the need for a roadmap to eV and sub-eV energy thresholds to probe the increasingly relevant sub-GeV$/c^2$ mass dark matter parameter space.
+Kinetic Inductance Detectors, as first proposed by Day et al. [3], are excellent phonon-sensing devices for these applications due to their low energy threshold, inherent multiplexability, and straightforward cryogenic RF readout.
+Interacting particles within the substrate bulk produce an athermal phonon population, which propagate to the surface KID film and effect a change in the quasiparticle density of the superconducting material by breaking Cooper pairs.
+The subsequent modified `kinetic inductance' then modulates the RF transmission properties of the KID resonator and by measuring said transmission allows one to work back through the chain to figure out details of the original energy deposit.
+Wen et al. [4] have demonstrated single KID resolution down to 6~eV for energy received by the phonon sensor.
+Previous work by Moore et al. [5] has shown how patterning 20 KID resonators on a 4~cm$^2$ silicon substrate enabled sub-mm position reconstruction and $\mathcal{O}$(100)~eV energy resolution of external radiation.
+Subsequent work by Chang et al. [6] led to building an 80-KID device on a 75~mm diameter $\times$ 1 mm thick Si substrate, as seen in Fig. \ref{fig:device} \textit{Left}, operated at 60~mK in an Oxford Kelvinox-25 dilution refrigerator.
+This prototype detector couples all KIDs to a single 300~nm wide niobium ($\Delta=$1.5~meV superconducting gap) coplanar waveguide (CPW) feedline.
+The capacitive and 30-nm thick inductive elements are made of aluminium ($\Delta=$200~$\mu$eV).
+The resonators are over-coupled, with the coupling quality factor Q$_c$ smaller than the intrinsic quality factor $Q_i$, to allow recovery of phonon rising edge information.
+All KIDs are identical other than small inductor length changes to separate their respective resonant frequencies $f_r$ by $\sim$5~MHz in the 3.05\textendash3.45~GHz band.
+KID output is fed to a 4~K noise temp. cryogenic HEMT amplifier and data is acquired using an Ettus Research SDR.
+As designed, the expected substrate energy resolution $\sigma_E$ is $<20$~eV across all KIDs.